cmyprohub/NLP-Based-RealTime-Voicemail-Routing-System/README.md

 5. Right now this application covers the following areas within Health Insurance  - claims, benefits, pharmacy, health exchanges, provider.
 This can be extended to other areas or departments like appeals department, utilization management department, medicare department etc.

+## 14. Appendix
+Refer 'Implementation - Code Step by Step.pdf' in this repository to know more about how wach NLP operation is implemented in the code.